mikegloudemans/gwas-download/README.md

 # gwas-download

-## One-click download of formatted GWAS summary stats from 400+ publications (newly updated as of 11/27/2021)
+## Download and consistently format GWAS summary stats from 400+ publications (updated 11/27/2021)

 ### A note on security and privacy